preliminary — subject to changes

 Topics and reading assignments are subject to changes.

 We will discuss problems – mostly taken from our textbook – in class.
-You will find the problems for download in a dropbox folder: here.
+You will find the problems for download in a pCloud folder: here.

 Upload you solutions to this pCloud folder [Click Here!]
 Please use PDF or plain text for your uploads, or bring a hard copy to class.